zzzprojects/learn-orm/tutorials/efcore-soft-delete/implement-soft-delete.md

  - In `LoadRelationsAsync` and `LoadRelations` methods, load relations you want to delete in soft deleting the entity.
  - in `OnSoftDeleteAsync` and `OnSoftDelete` methods, delete relations you want to delete in soft deleting the entity.
  - For soft deleting an entity, use `Remove` and `RemoveAsync` methods.
- - These methods will soft delete an `ISoftDelete` implemented entity and force delete an not implemented entity.
+ - These methods will soft delete an entity that implements an `ISoftDelete`.
- - For force deleting any entity use `ForceRemove` method.
+ - For force deleting any entity use the `ForceRemove` method.

-Let's configure the relationship in `OnModelCreating` method as shown below.
+Let's configure the relationship in the `OnModelCreating` method as shown below.

 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder)